purplecabbage/phonegap-plugins/BlackBerry/ChildBrowser/README.md

-# ChildBrowser plugin for Phonegap #
+# ChildBrowser plugin for Cordova #

-The child browser allows you to display external web pages within your PhoneGap application in either a custom browser field or in the device's builtin browser.
+The child browser allows you to display external web pages within your Cordova application in either a custom browser field or in the device's builtin browser.
 Web pages accessed through the child browser plugin are not restricted by the whitelist entries in the applications config.xml.

 The custom browser view provides advantages over the builtin browser.
 The custom browser provides the ability to be notified of URL location changes and when the browser is closed.
 Additionally, with the custom browser it is possible to have a chrome-less view or a view with a navigation bar at the top.